Urban-Analytics/RAMP-UA/docs/source/usage/index.rst

 Usage
 ===================================

-Read about how to use both the python and OpenCL implementations of the model.
+Read about how to setup and run both the python and OpenCL implementations of the model.

 .. toctree::
    :maxdepth: 2